lemaetech/wtr/usage_guide/usage_guide.md

 * Query

-  Starts with a `?` character followed by one or more of a pair of key values.
+  Follows a uri path component and starts with a `?` character followed by one or more of a pair of key values.
 The key values are specified as `key=value` and are delimited with a `&` character, such as `?key=value&key2=value2`.
 Key and values are called the *query components*.

   Query components always follow uri path component.